• Skip to primary navigation

 What Are The Interest Rates And Terms?

 Unlike most student loans, the loans offered by Prodigy Finance are variable interest rate loans.
 The monthly loan payment may adjust as often as every three months, since the rates are determined by the three-month U.S. LIBOR plus a base rate.
-Prodigy says that its rates are currently staring at 13%.
+At the time of writing, Prodigy says that the minimum possible APR you could be offered is 11.18%, with an average APR of 14.88%.

 While a variable rate may not be a big problem in the short term, many of Prodigy Finance’s loans amortize over 20 years.
 That means that you could be subject to dramatically higher payments later on in the life of your loan.